Sorrento – What to do

 Wedding in the Cloister of Saint Francisco, Sorrento, Italy

-On the two sides of the porch are crossed tuff arches and on the other two sides impressive round arches on octagonal pillars.
+On the two sides of the porch are crossed tuff arches, and on the other two sides, impressive round arches on octagonal pillars.
 We walked in just as the couple were saying their vows and watched with other tourists while they signed the register and posed for pictures with a mandolin and guitar duo playing in the background.
-We were surprised when we heard them speaking their vows as they were English.
+We were surprised when we heard them speaking their vows, as they were English.

-We took the steps to the second floor where we found an exhibition of black and white photographs of Italian life and landscapes by a local photographer.
+We took the steps to the second floor, where we found an exhibition of black-and-white photographs of Italian life and landscapes by a local photographer.

-You must visit this next place which for me is the real Italy….
+You must visit this next place, which for me is the real Italy….

 Sorrento Quay